Good to know

-A fairly true-to-size, unisex mountaineering boot is the Scarpa Phantom Tech.
+A unisex mountaineering boot is the Scarpa Phantom Tech.
 It is built around the NAG last which gives the boot a kind of fit that responds to the demands of technical climbs.
-It is offered in a number of whole and half sizes in standard width.
 Female climbers are advised to get it one size smaller to get the right fit.
 A secure lockdown is brought forth by the boot’s quick lacing system.
 The Sock Fit DV construction (includes the tongue and flex point of the inner shell) creates a sock-like fit.

 Vibram Zero Gravity is the Phantom Tech’s source of traction.
 It is a combination of two Vibram compounds—Morflex and Mont—allowing the boot to perform in extremely cold conditions without sacrificing mobility and comfort.
 Its prominent lugs are designed specifically for treacherous ascents and challenging descents.

 The Scarpa Phantom Tech has a stiff midsole with a fairly thick heel for impact cushioning.
-It is made of ethylene-vinyl acetate (EVA)—a material that helps this component stay resilient under considerable stress and weight in low temperatures.
+It is made of polyurethane (PU)—a material that helps this component stay resilient under considerable stress and weight in low temperatures.
 Its heel and toe welts are made of thermoplastic polyurethane (TPU).
 Providing mountain climbers with extra cushioning and support is the carbon fiber plus EVA insole.